The International Masters Program (Master of Science, M.Sc.) in Geospatial Technologies is a cooperation of:

 - Universidade Nova de Lisboa (UNL ), Instituto Superior de Estatística e Gestão de Informação (ISEGI ), Lisboa, Portugal.

-The three-semester Masters program will enrol up to 32 students per year.
+The three-semester Master's program will enroll up to 32 students per year.
 Students will attend the first semester in Lisbon or Castellón, the second semester in Münster.
 The third semester (Master thesis) can be performed at each of the three partner universities.

 -- The second semester at the WWU provides basic and advanced courses in GIScience.
 In addition, courses in additional key competencies (project management, research methods) are provided.
 Optional for selected courses is the alternative attendance of a summer school, organized by WWU, UJI, or UNL

 -- The Master thesis in the third semester is closely linked to ongoing research projects of one of the partners.
 Depending on the resources, students can choose each of the three universities for performing the thesis.
-In case of not attending a semester at each partner university, the thesis will be supervized or co-supervized by the university not attended so far.
+In case of not attending a semester at each partner university, the thesis will be supervised or co-supervised by the university not attended so far.